cseAtIITK/admissions-website/src/contact/index.md

 ---

 Email is the preferred means of communication.
-During the admission session, we get a lot of queries and it really becomes difficult to answer all of them.
+During the admission season, we get a lot of queries.
+It becomes difficult to answer all of them.
 Before sending an email ensure that:

 1. You have read the [Frequently asked questions][faq] and your query is not answered there.
-We may refuse to respond to your query if we believe that the faq answers your question.
+We may refuse to respond to your query if we believe that the [faq] answers your question satisfactorily.

 2. Make sure you read the latest announcements.
 In particular, we will declare the results through such announcements on our homepage.